 Method’s first U.S. plant, located in Chicago’s historic Pullman area, includes manufacturing space, a warehouse, and offices.
-A manufacturer of eco-friendly home, fabric and personal care products, the design of the LEED Platinum facility followed in the company’s philosophy in being environmentally friendly.
-Gotham Greens, a Brooklyn-based urban farm, owns and operates the 75,000-SF rooftop greenhouse.
+A manufacturer of eco-friendly home, fabric and personal care products, the design of the LEED Platinum facility followed in the company’s philosophy of being environmentally friendly.
+Gotham Greens, a Brooklyn-based urban farm, owns and operates the 75,000-sf rooftop greenhouse.

 Domestic water is heated and distributed throughout the facility via a solar thermal water heating system.
 Water is circulated through four solar panels located on the roof.

 Technology design included a structured cabling plant designed to support numerous systems in addition to the typical desktop computing needs.
 A cable tray system throughout the facility allows for easy rerouting of cables when modifications to the production line equipment is required.
 Conferencing spaces and the fitness areas are equipped with state-of-the-art audio/visual equipment.